 - Accelerated innovation through constant testing and deployment

-- Improved business decision making by making important data available to all
+- Improved business decision-making by making important data available to all

 The key to free-style cruising: an ultra-reliable website

 Over the years Norwegian has established itself as an innovator in the cruise industry by initiating a series of firsts.
-It was the first company to offer inter-island itineraries in Hawaii, the first to offer a combined air-sea program, the first to introduce its own website, and (perhaps most importantly) the first to offer Freestyle Cruising.
+It was the first company to offer inter-island itineraries in Hawaii, the first to offer a combined air-sea program, the first to introduce its own website, and (perhaps most important) the first to offer Freestyle Cruising.

 Indeed, Freestyle Cruising—which Norwegian initiated in 2000—took the industry by storm by freeing guests from the rigid formal dining experience offered on traditional itineraries.
 Suddenly, assigned seats, dress codes, and fixed meal times were a thing of the past, and passengers could eat with whomever they wanted, whenever they wanted, dressed as they pleased, and with the ability to choose from a staggering variety of dining options.

 Not surprisingly, cruise customers loved it, and today the concept of Freestyle Cruising (or Feel Free Cruising, as it’s now branded) has been expanded to give travelers a wide range of choice in everything from accommodations to entertainment, shore outings, and more.